-The Board has nominated Anthony R. Foxx to stand for election by shareholders at the 2021 Annual Meeting, Mr. Foxx was first elected as a Director by the Board in November 2020.
-Mr. Foxx was initially identified by the Chairman, President and CEO and was recommended as a director nominee by the Nominating and Corporate Governance Committee.
 The Nominating and Corporate Governance Committee from time to time retains a search firm to help identify director prospects, perform candidate outreach, assist in reference checks, and provide other related services.
-The recruiting process typically involves either the Chairman, President and CEO, the search firm or a member of the Nominating and Corporate Governance Committee contacting a prospect to gauge his or her interest and availability.
-A candidate will then meet with several members of the Nominating and Corporate Governance Committee and sometimes the Board.
-At the same time, the Nominating and Corporate Governance Committee and the search firm will contact references for the prospect.
+The recruiting process typically involves either the Chairman, President and CEO, the search firm or a member of the Nominating and Corporate Governance Committee contacting a prospect to gauge their interest and availability.
+A candidate will then meet with several members of the Nominating and Corporate Governance Committee and Corporate Governance Committee and the search firm will contact references for the prospect.
 A background check is completed before a final recommendation is made to the Board to appoint a candidate to the Board.

-The Board has nominated eleven persons for election as Directors to serve a one-year term expiring in 2022.
+The Board has nominated eleven persons for election as Directors to serve a one-year term expiring in 2023.
 Unless otherwise directed, proxies will be voted in favor of these nominees.
 Each nominee has agreed to serve if elected.
 Each of the nominees is currently serving as a Director.
 Should any nominee become unable to serve as a Director, the persons named in the enclosed form of proxy will, unless otherwise directed, vote for the election of such other person for such position as the present Board of Directors may recommend in place of such nominee.
 Proxies cannot be voted for a greater number of persons than the number of nominees named.
 Should any of the listed nominees be unavailable for election by reason of death or other unexpected occurrence, the proxy, to the extent permitted by applicable law, may be voted with discretionary authority in connection with the nomination by the Board and the election of any substitute nominee.